cadenthecreator/ELA-Video-Presentation-Project-Main/weeks/week 1/script.md

 My goal for this is to get me through ELA so I don't have to read books all day.

 # What have I learned this week
-This week I finished a course about the introduction to the applications of algebra in machine learning.
+This week I i started on a course about the introduction to the applications of algebra in machine learning.
 Therefore this will be what this video is about.

 ### Details